w3club/MonadTestnet_2025/README.md

 │   │   ├── basicSwap.js              # Basic swap script prompting for all required swap details.
 │   │   ├── dev.js                    # Script for token deployment and insider buying transactions.
 │   │   ├── snipe.js                  # Script that continuously monitors for recently launched tokens to auto buy/sell.
+│   │   ├── liquidate.js              # similar to swap.js but this code ask you to prompt contracts of the tokens you bought and sell in all the wallets for MON
 │   │   ├── swap.js                   # Script to manage swap operations (buying/selling) of tokens.
 │   │   ├── tokens.json               # Stores records of purchased tokens (contract address, wallet IDs, timestamp, purchase price).
 │   │   ├── help.txt                  # Documentation file with descriptions and instructions for Nad.Fun module files.